slimnate/blog/_posts/2021-04-14-snake-tank-software.md

 CPP Header
 {: .code-label }

 This file defines several variables for the controller classes.
-These are defined as globals so that they can be read by the controller classes and updated by the web server route handlers.<br/><br/>
+These are defined as globals so that they can be read by the controller classes and updated by the web server route handlers.

-`humidityControllerSettings` - current settings for the `HumidityController` class<br/>
+- `humidityControllerSettings` - current settings for the `HumidityController` class
-`lightControllerSettings` - current settings for the `LightController` class<br/>
+- `lightControllerSettings` - current settings for the `LightController` class
-`wifiControllersettings` - current settings for the `WifiController` class<br/>
+- `wifiControllersettings` - current settings for the `WifiController` class
-`lightControllerSchedule` - current schedule for the `LightController` class<br/>
+- `lightControllerSchedule` - current schedule for the `LightController` class

 It also defines some networking variables.
-These are defined as globals to allow them to be accessed by both the main event loop and the `routes.h` and other networking related classes.<br/><br/>
+These are defined as globals to allow them to be accessed by both the main event loop and the `routes.h` and other networking related classes.

-`udp` - an instance of `WiFiUDP` used by `ntp`<br/>
+- `udp` - an instance of `WiFiUDP` used by `ntp`
-`ntp` - an instance of `NTPClient`, used to send and receive NTP time<br/>
+- `ntp` - an instance of `NTPClient`, used to send and receive NTP time
-`server` - an instance of `WebServer` for processing incoming HTTP requests<br/>
+- `server` - an instance of `WebServer` for processing incoming HTTP requests
-`router` - an instance of `Router` for routing incoming HTTP requests to the right handler<br/>
+- `router` - an instance of `Router` for routing incoming HTTP requests to the right handler
-{: .code-desc }

 {% git_include https://github.com/slimnate/arduino_climate_control/blob/master/globals.h %}